fr3shw3b/dripcalc/README.md

 These calculators are extremely configurable and allow users to establish detailed strategies.

+## Environment

+Feature toggles are set as environment variables that are prefixed with `REACT_APP_` that are exposed to the client application.

+For local environments, copy .env.local.example to .env.local.

 ## Available Scripts

 In the project directory, you can run: